The Cyclades · Milos

 A note from Hala

-Base in Adamas (central port, every restaurant a 10–20 minute drive) or Pollonia (quieter, better boutiques) — and rent a car, not an ATV; the bus doesn't reach the half of the island worth seeing.
+Base in Adamas (central port, every restaurant a 10–20 minute drive) or Pollonia (quieter, better boutiques).
+Rent a car, not an ATV; the bus doesn't reach the half of the island worth seeing.
 Book the Kleftiko boat a week ahead in season: it's the day you came for.

 Three nights.
 Adamas base.
 Sarakiniko at 6 a.m.